Abdulraheem232/Customer-Assistant-Rag-chatbot/README.md

 - **Return/Refund Process**: Guide customers through return procedures
 - **Warranty Information**: Answer warranty and service questions

+  An Plz click the star button if you like this repository It motivates me to make more projects for you guys

 Visit [SmartFinder.Store](https://smartfinder.store) to see the chatbot in action!

 ---